 Museums, Libraries, and Cultural Organizations grants provide support for museums, libraries, historic places, and other organizations that produce public programs in the humanities.

-Implementation grants support final scholarly research and consultation, design development, production, and installation of a project for presentation to the public.
+Implementation grants are for projects in the final stages of preparation to “go live” before the public.
+Grants support final scholarly research and consultation, design development, production, and installation of a project for presentation to the public.

-In the last five competitions the Museums, Libraries, and Cultural Organizations: Implementation Grants program received an average of 39 applications.
-The program made an average of eight awards per competition, for a funding ratio of 21 percent.
+In the last five competitions the Museums, Libraries, and Cultural Organizations: Implementation Grants program received an average of forty applications.
+The program made an average of eight awards per competition, for a funding ratio of 20 percent.

 The number of applications to an NEH grant program can vary widely competition to competition, as can the funding ratio.
 Information about the average number of applications and awards in recent competitions is meant only to provide historical context for the current competition.
 Information on the number of applications and awards in individual competitions is available from email@example.com.